barratt/super-mobile-game-bot/README.md

 To get started with this project clone it down, copy .env.sample to .env and configure, then use the vscode debugger.

+You will need NodeJS 12 and ADB available on path.

 Features
 ----
 - Multi bot support